isomerpages/moe-chijsjc/_student-development/Digital Literacy.md

 ##### **Funding Support for Non-Singapore Citizen Students**

-Permanent residents (PR) and international students (IS) who need support could apply for subsidies, particularly those whose Gross Household Income (GHI) is below $4000 or Per Capita Income (PCI)# is below $1000.
+Permanent residents (PR) and international students (IS) who need support can apply for subsidies, particularly those whose Gross Household Income (GHI) is below $4000 or Per Capita Income (PCI)# is below $1000.

 For more details, please approach the school.